 - Visiting hours work for the family

 - Discharge policy has been discussed (learn about any situation or condition that would lead to a discharge from the facility, such as change in behavior or financial circumstances)

 The cost for care varies widely depending on the type of facility.
-The national average cost for basic services in an assisted living facility is $41,724 per year* and in a nursing home, it's $78,110 per year for a semi-private room* and $87, 235 per year for a private room.*
+The national average cost for basic services in an assisted living facility is $45,000 per year *.
+In a nursing home, the average cost for a private room in a nursing home is $97,455 per year* and the average cost of a semi-private room in a nursing home is $85,775 per year.*

 Most families pay for residential care costs out of their own pockets.
 Types of benefits that may cover nursing care include long-term care insurance (check the policy as certain requirements may need to be met before receiving benefits), Veterans benefits and Medicaid.

 Medicare does not cover the cost of long-term care in a care facility.
 Medicare only covers short-term skilled care after a hospital stay.

 *Source: Genworth Financial, Inc. Genworth 2017 Cost of Care Survey.
 Home Care Providers, Adult Day Health Care Facilities, Assisted Living Facilities and Nursing Homes.

 Alzheimer's Association 24/7 Helpline care consultants can help you with residential care decision-making and provide you support.
 Call us at 800.272.3900 or visit our online Community Resource Finder tool.

 Medicare's Nursing Home Compare provides detailed information about the past performance of every Medicare and Medicaid certified nursing home in the country.